-Below is an extract from the beginning of my new Historical Crime Thriller, as yet untitled.
+Below is an extract from the beginning of my new Historical novel, working title:

 Set in Vienna 1899 it follows the story of Leo Katz, a crime photographer, as he tries to solve the mysterious murders of several Jewish dissidents, and help clear the name of a young woman falsely accused of the gruesome killing of her fiancé.

-A loud high-pitched whistle blew.
-The sound of chugging metal wheels scraping along the track screeched so loud I thought I would never hear again.
-As the noise faded, I wiped away the dirty mist left by the steam train from my face, and strained to focus on the world before me.
-But my eyes were fuzzy as though I had partaken of much alcohol.
+A high-pitched whistle blew, then the sound of metal wheels scraping along the track.
+They screeched so loud I thought I would never hear again.
+Gradually, the noise faded.
+I wiped away the dirty mist left by the steam train from my face, and tried to focus.
+But my eyes were fuzzy as though I had indulged in an excess of alcohol.

 Something was wrong.

 Fear seized my belly.
-I fingered my stiff shirt collar to let in some cold air to cool my hot, sticky flesh.
-Not daring to move, for fear I might loosen more buttons on my tight garments, I observed the washed out faces of people that walked past.
-Eyes wide, they stared ahead not looking at anything or anyone.
+A fire rose throughout my innards.
+I fingered my stiff shirt collar to let in some air to cool my hot, sticky flesh.
+Not daring to move, in case I loosened more buttons on my tight garments, I observed the washed out faces of men and women that walked along the pavement.
+They stared ahead not looking at anything or anyone.
 I wondered how they did not bump into each other.
 I blinked rapidly.
 They shimmered and faded becoming nothing more than ghost-like figures floating above the raised wooden pavements.